Fr. Jerry Orbos, S.V.D.

 Wind down your pilgrimage with a visit to Ryukyu Mura (Ryukyu Village), a small theme park about traditional culture in the form of a recreated village from the times of the Ryukyu Kingdom.

-Join a 10-day Pilgrimage to Taiwan plus Okinawa with Fr.
-Jerry Orbos, SVD leaving on September 5, 2018.
+Join an 8-day Pilgrimage to Taiwan plus Okinawa with Fr.
+Jerry Orbos, SVD leaving on September 6, 2018.
 May this spiritual journey be an opportunity to relax, take a break, and feel refreshed.
 May it lead you to an encounter with God during your everyday activities and set your soul on fire to serve and love God and others.

 I am honored to be included in this pilgrimage.
 The Pilgrims' Center has very good itineraries worth remembering.
 No hours wasted.
 They took very good care of us in spite of our big number of 47 people.
 The daily mass and homilies of Fr.
 Manny Cruz held in different shrines and churches were very inspirational and transforming.
 Accommodations were nice most especially the one on top of the Mountain with an awesome view built in 1909.
 It's like travelling back in time.
 I definitely would want to do it again with Pilgrim Center.Peter Joseph Mapua